grizzly/AppRating/README.md

 ## What's new?

 - SKStoreReviewController - Now supporting the brand new iOS 10.3 API SKStoreReviewController which makes it really easy to get a huge number of ratings for your app.
 It opens the rating directly in an alert:
-- **IMPORTANT** : No more need to use the iOS_10.3 branch for getting the SKStoreReviewController version of this library, just use the main branch.

 ![AppRating supports the brand new SKStoreReviewController API](https://pbs.twimg.com/media/C3BFBGMWEAAL5Di.png)